alisonbelow/closed_loop_robot_sim/README.md

 ./run.sh
 ```

+If there are docker permission errors, run the command: `sudo chown ${USER} /var/run/docker.sock`

 ## Testing

 I did not unit test (lack of time), but I did write some pytest files to verify basic functionality of components and do integration testing for pub/sub.